global-input/global-input-message/README.md

-### Customise a button
+### Customise a UI element.
-you can customise a button, for example, if you would its border as green color:
+you can customise the looks of an UI element with its ```style``` attribute.
+For example, if you would the border of a button as green color:
 ```javascript
     {
         label:"Up",